 These steps may also help:

-If you have H. pylori, you will probably be prescribed 3 medications.
-"Triple therapy," including a proton pump inhibitor to reduce acid production and 2 antibiotics, is commonly used to treat H. pylori related gastritis and ulcers.
+If you have H. pylori, you will probably be prescribed three medications.
+Doctors commonly use "triple therapy," to treat H. pylori-related gastritis and ulcers, including a proton pump inhibitor to reduce acid production and two antibiotics.
 Bismuth salicylate (Pepto Bismol) may be used instead of the second antibiotic.
 This drug, available over the counter, coats and soothes the stomach, protecting it from the damaging effects of acid.
-2 drug regimens are currently being developed.

-Some of the same drugs are used for non-H. pylori gastritis as well as for symptoms (like indigestion) due to ulcers:
+Some of the same drugs used for non-H. pylori gastritis as are used for symptoms (like indigestion) due to ulcers: